Recent government actions enable telepsychiatry

 One of the limitations of telepsychiatry is the inability to perform a buccal swab for pharmacogenetics (PGx) testing in the provider’s office.
 Now more than ever, it is important to select medicines that are most likely to be well tolerated and effective.
 Testing with Genomind’s PGx product was shown to decrease costs and save precious resources, which are currently in short supply.

 To help you provide precision medicine for your patients, Genomind has initiated Express Ship-to Patient service.
 Upon a provider’s order, we will ship a Genomind Professional PGx Express™ kit directly to the patient.
 Patient DNA is obtained via a fast and painless buccal swab, and results are returned to you within 3 business days of receipt in our lab.
 Genomind will absorb the shipping costs in both directions.
 This service will greatly facilitate our customers’ ability to deliver valuable insights via telepsychiatry.
 As ever, Genomind provides complementary PGx consults with its in-house team of PharmDs and PhDs, whose full-time job is pharmacogenomics.
-Consults may be scheduled on your Genomind Portal and are also obtainable on-demand.
+Consults may be scheduled on your Genomind Portal.

 In order to use the Express Ship-to-Patient option, you will need a Clinician Portal login if you don’t have one already.
 Download instructions are included in a clickable PDF here.